-Monday 12 August 2019
+Monday, 12 August 2019

 Big Fat Coincidences and Problems that Don't (Seem to) Exist

-If our universe were to be undergoing flat expansion (Flat Universal Granular Expansion, or FUGE) then, I suggest, a lot of what I have recently identified as “Big Fat Coincidences” would not be coincidences at all but would rather be the natural consequences of the process of that FUGE.
+If our universe were to be undergoing flat expansion (Flat Uniform Granular Expansion, or FUGE) then, I suggest, a lot of what I have recently identified as “Big Fat Coincidences” would not be coincidences at all but would rather be the natural consequences of the process of that FUGE.
 In addition, in the past few posts, I have identified a couple of problems that, given FUGE, aren’t actually problems – namely the Flatness Problem and the Cosmological Constant Problem.
 Please note carefully, I am not suggesting that I have solved the problem, I am merely saying that if FUGE is true, then these are not problems.

 I am going to summarise how I envisage that FUGE works and try to hit as many big fat coincidences and problems that don’t (seem to) exist as I can on the way.
 If I miss any, or it’s just too awkward to address them at the time as they come up, I’ll list them at the end.